amrutsavadatti/auction_house/README.md

 ## General Notes
 Please make sure not to refresh the live URLs, as it runs into a 404 not found/403 forbidden error.
 We reached out to the professor and other teams who are experiencing the same issue, but we are not sure how to go about solving it.

+For the "Search Items (Customer)" and "Sort Items (Customer)" use cases, you may have to click on the search button and/or sorting filters twice in order to see the changes on the screen.